Feedback Matters: Augmenting Autonomous Dissection with Visual and Topological Feedback: Introduction

 Despite progress in feedback mechanisms for surgical automation, relatively little attention has been given to the high-precision surgical task of tissue dissection.
 Previously, several works have attempted to automate dissection through supervised controllers for precise 3D incisions on porcine tissues \cite{8884158, 10.1007/978-3-030-32239-7_36}, frameworks for boundary detection and tool tracking \cite{oh2023framework}, and customized systems for tumor resection \cite{ge2021supervised,10354422}.
 Reinforcement learning has also been applied to automate electrocautery dissection from point cloud input \cite{karimi2024reward}, while other efforts target sensing and reconstruction of dissection sites \cite{marahrens2024ultrasound,franccois2021image}.
 In parallel, simulation-based research has advanced modeling of tissue dissection \cite{ge2024enhancing,ou2025cressim}, providing important platforms for testing and training autonomous surgical systems.
 Yet, despite their contributions, none of these methods have explored incorporating robust feedback mechanisms.
 They automate execution given predefined goals but cannot verify task completion or adapt when dissection progresses differently than expected, which is a critical shortcoming in real surgical environments.
 In addition, many critical feedback signals are not directly observable and must be actively maximize exposure through manipulation—for example, stretching tissue to verify that a cut has been fully completed.
 This tight coupling between perception and action underscores the need for feedback mechanisms that go beyond passively interpreting sensor data.
 Instead, they must also drive active interventions that expose hidden state information essential for safe, accurate, and autonomous dissection.

 To address these challenges, we propose a feedback-enabled framework for autonomous tissue dissection.
-Our method explicitly reasons about topological changes of tissue from endoscopic image data after each dissection action which provides structured feedback to subsequent steps of an autonomous dissection agent.
-Furthermore, we introduce two visibility metrics of dissected area, which quantifies the reliability of the feedback based on tissue surface exposure to the camera and can be integrated into a dissection agent to improve the quality of the feedback.
-Finally, we demonstrate the versatility of our visual and topological feedback for tissue by integrating it with both planning-based and learning-based dissection methods, analyzing their limitations, and showing experimentally how feedback improves autonomy in each case.
+Our method explicitly reasons about topological changes of tissue from endoscopic image data after each dissection action, providing structured feedback to subsequent steps of an autonomous dissection agent.
+Furthermore, we introduce two visibility metrics of dissected areas, which quantify the reliability of the feedback based on tissue surface exposure to the camera and can be integrated into a dissection agent to improve the quality of the feedback.
+Finally, through extensive experiments, we demonstrate the versatility of our visual and topological feedback for tissue by integrating it with both planning-based and learning-based dissection methods, analyzing their limitations, and showing experimentally how feedback improves autonomy in each case.